RamyaChinnadurai/rams.codes/content/pages/about.md

 I’m a curious learner and you can see me with my laptop except for my sleeping hours.
 I have tried out with several things like stories, poets and drawings.
 If you wish to see my doodlings check out my [blog](https://ramyachinnadurai.in/).

-I’ll share topics related to Javascript, Nodejs, APIs and concepts like UI/UX and product design and development and my learning and experience here and twitter.
+I’ll share topics related to Javascript, Nodejs, APIs and concepts like UI/UX, product design, development with my learning and experience here and twitter.

 Follow me in twitter [@code_rams](https://twitter.com/code_rams) to get connected.
 Trust me you wont feel bored :p